warpfork/go-cliharder/README.md

 Nonetheless, here's some features that I couldn't find anywhere else, or, couldn't find all together in one place:

+- The basics: `--longopts`, short `-asdf -a -s -d -f` opts, `--value=opts`, etc.
+- Controllable exit codes and output routing.
+- GOOD ERROR MESSAGES.
+- Good auto-generated usage docs.
+- Position-independent flags.
+(E.g., most of the time, `foo bar -v` and `foo -v bar` mean the same thing.)
+- Subcommands.
+- Ergonomic extraction of the parsed values.
+And more than one option for this.

+And considered in some other libraries:

 - Controllable exit codes and output routing:
 	- I introduced this myself in `jahwer/mow.cli`!
 See github.com/jawher/mow.cli/pulls/128 .
 	- This _kinda_ exists in `urfave/cli`... but controlling the exit code is callback-based and a bit weird and honestly has been a source of bugs in about half the applications I've seen developers try to do it in.